MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/install-the-microsoft-advertising-libraries.md

 keywords: windows 10, uwp, ads, advertising, install, SDK, libraries
 ---

-# Install the Microsoft advertising libraries
+# Install the Microsoft Advertising SDK

 For Universal Windows Platform (UWP) apps for Windows 10, the Microsoft advertising libraries are included in the [Microsoft Advertising SDK](http://aka.ms/ads-sdk-uwp).
 This SDK is an extension to Visual Studio 2015 and later versions.